dotnet/iot/src/devices/SenseHat/README.md

 ## Binding notes

-When using SysFs implementation please make sure to enable Sense HAT in `/boot/config.txt` before using by adding following line:
+When using SysFs implementation please make sure to enable Sense HAT in `/boot/firmware/config.txt` before using by adding following line:

+> [!Note]
+> Prior to *Bookworm*, Raspberry Pi OS stored the boot partition at `/boot/`.
+Since Bookworm, the boot partition is located at `/boot/firmware/`.
+Adjust the previous line to be `sudo nano /boot/firmware/config.txt` if you have an older OS version.

 ```text
 dtoverlay=rpi-sense